victorkryz/HR-Utils/README.md

 ## Prerequisites
 - Oracle Server (version 11.2 or higher) with installed HR schema
 - Oracle client (at least sqlplus)
-- Python 2 (used as an launcher for sql scripts on the installing/uninstalling/testing phases )
+- Python 2 (used as a launcher for sql scripts on the installing/uninstalling/testing phases )

 (see bellow detailed version info)